15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 JAG Escape Franz Alpine Retreat

-We have stayed here ourselves and absolutely loved the self contained chalets.
+We have stayed here ourselves and absolutely loved the self-contained chalets.
 It felt like a ‘home away from home’ with everything you need.
-A fully equipped kitchen to cook your own meals, comfortable bed, table with chairs for dining, comfortable couch, private parking and a shared laundry.
+A fully equipped kitchen to cook your own meals, comfortable bed, table with chairs for dining, comfortable couch, private parking and shared laundry.
 Highly recommended!

 → Book here your stay at JAG Escape Franz Alpine Retreat